UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ReadMe.md

 ## Now it's as easy as 1, 2, 3 to install or update Marauder on Windows.

-1. Download and extract [the ZIP file](https://github.com/UberGuidoZ/Flipper/raw/main/Wifi_DevBoard/FZ_Marauder_Flasher/FZ_Marauder_v2.5.zip) above to the same directory.<br>
+1. Download and extract [the ZIP file](https://github.com/UberGuidoZ/Flipper/raw/main/Wifi_DevBoard/FZ_Marauder_Flasher/FZ_Marauder_v2.6.zip) above to the same directory.<br>
 2. Hold `BOOT` on the devboard and plug it into your PC directly via USB.<br>
 3. Double-click `flash.bat` from the extracted files then choose `Flash` or `Update`.

+* If you choose `Flash Marauder (no SD mod)` the script will locate your board and flash Marauder automatically!<br>
-* If you choose `Flash Marauder` the script will locate your board and flash Marauder automatically!<br>
+* If you choose `Flash Marauder (with SD mod)` the script will locate your board with an SD mod and flash Marauder automatically!<br>
+* If you choose `Save Flipper Blackmagic WiFi settings` your current Blackmagic configuration will be saved.<br>
+* If you choose `Flash Flipper Blackmagic` the script will flash the updated v0.1.1 Blackmagic firmware.
 * If you choose `Update Marauder` you'll be taken to the Marauder download location to grab a new version.<br>
 (Simply download the Flipper BIN file, stick it in the Marauder subfolder by the batch file, and delete the old BIN.)<br>

-* If you choose `Save Flipper Blackmagic WiFi settings` your current Blackmagic configuration will be saved.<br>
-* If you choose `Flash Flipper Blackmagic` the script will flash the updated v0.1.1 Blackmagic firmware.
+* If you have a WROOM device, this will be detected automatically and you'll be presented with a similar menu, but for WROOM!

-Current Marauder version included in the ZIP: v0.13.20231026 (current release as of Oct 26, 2023)
+Current Marauder version included in the ZIP: v0.13.20231214 (current release as of Dec 14, 2023)

 **Once the install has completed, [head over here](https://github.com/UberGuidoZ/Flipper/tree/main/Wifi_DevBoard#marauder-install-information) to learn more about what Marauder can do!**

-The [batch file](https://github.com/UberGuidoZ/Flipper/blob/main/Wifi_DevBoard/FZ_Marauder_Flasher/Flash-v2.5.bat) is also included above for review and to track coming changes.
+The [batch file](https://github.com/UberGuidoZ/Flipper/blob/main/Wifi_DevBoard/FZ_Marauder_Flasher/Flash-v2.6.bat) is also included above for review and to track coming changes.

 Acknowledgements:<br>
 * [justcallmekoko](https://github.com/justcallmekoko/ESP32Marauder) for the AWESOME work in developing Marauder and porting it to the Flipper.